Russia taking 'operational pause' in Ukraine, analysts say

 Shelling continued in Ukraine’s east, where at least nine civilians were killed and six wounded in 24 hours, Ukrainian officials said.

-Ukraine’s presidential office said in its Thursday morning update that cities and villages in seven Ukrainian regions were shelled in the past day.
+Ukraine’s presidential office said in its morning update that cities and villages in seven of the country’s regions were shelled in the past day.
 Most of the civilian deaths occurred in Donetsk province, where fighting is ongoing.
 Seven civilians were killed there, including a child, the presidential office said.

+Later Thursday, a missile hit a residential area in the Donetsk city of Kramatorsk, killing one civilian and injuring at least six, officials said.
+Burning cars and broken trees smoldered at the scene of the strike, which left a crater in the center of a courtyard.

+Volodymyr, 66, a resident who declined to provide his full name, sat in his overturned apartment, covered in blood.

 Putin on Monday claimed victory in Luhansk, the other province constituting the Donbas, after Ukrainian forces withdrew from the last city they controlled there.
 The governor of Luhansk, Serhiy Haidai, denied Wednesday that the Russians had completely captured the province.